hummingbot/hummingbot/documentation/docs/connectors/bitfinex.md

 ### Minimum Order Sizes

 Pairs on Bitfinex generally require a minimum order size equivalent to between $2.5 and more.
-You can access the minimum order size for a specific token pair using [Crypto.com's API](https://exchange-docs.crypto.com/#public-get-instruments) at the following URL:
+You can access the minimum order size for a specific token pair using [Bitfinex's API](https://exchange-docs.crypto.com/#public-get-instruments) at the following URL:

 ```